 In the end we are each responsible for our actions

 In my experience, vegans are not ‘anti-farming’.
 They are ‘anti-violence’, ‘anti-brutality’, ‘pro-truth’, ‘pro-honesty’ and absolutely pro-animals.
-The point is that we need to keep our focus on humanity’s 74 billion annual victims and their trillions of aquatic contemporaries.
+The point is that we need to keep our focus on humanity’s 77 billion annual land based victims and their trillions of aquatic contemporaries.

 These billions and trillions are our innocent victims, and while those who currently derive their income from satisfying consumer demand for them to be harmed, seek to shift the focus to themselves as the aggrieved victims, the bottom line is that consumers have all the power to determine what is available for them to buy and they convey that demand by voting with their wallets.